A Curated Set of Learning Ukulele with Curt Lessons

 5 Lessons in the “Exploring Improvisation Using Tetrachords” Series

-Viewing the lessons in this Lesson Series is only available to Registered visitors with a Verified email address.
-This is all in an effort to cut down on the amount of spam registrations that we've been receiving.
+Viewing the lessons in this Lesson Series is only available to Registered site member with a Verified email address.
+This is all in an effort to cut down on the amount of spam registrations that we've been receiving and are prevalent on the web.

-The lessons are also available individually in the Lessons area of the site.
+NOTE: The lessons in a Lessons Series are also available individually in the Lessons area of the site.
 A Lesson series simply organizes these lessons into a logical sequence for learning.